Share this link via

 Rustic - Characterized by a simple, rural lifestyle, often with a traditional or old-fashioned feel.

 井 means "well, water hole, pit."
-Details are below.

-Well/Wellhead - A well or wellhead is a structure built to contain and provide access to a natural underground water source.
+Well, Wellhead - A well or wellhead is a structure built to contain and provide access to a natural underground water source.

 Street - A street is a public thoroughfare in a built environment, typically paved and marked by buildings on either side.